-Cindy Gregory recently completed her 13th season at the University of Delaware as head coach Bonnie Kenny’s top assistant during the 2014 season.
+Cindy Gregory enters her 14th season at the University of Delaware as head coach Bonnie Kenny’s top assistant during the 2015 season.

 Gregory, who was promoted to the position of associate head coach on December, 2004, also served as an assistant under Kenny during her entire tenure at the University of Massachusetts from 1995-2001.